Developer Guide

 UpcomingAppointment

-s represent an upcoming appointment for a patient.
-They only contain the date
+UpcomingAppointments represent an upcoming appointment for a patient.
+They only contain the date of the upcoming

 Given below is an example usage scenario and how the appointment mechanism behaves at each step.

-medication as a painkiller.
-They are scheduled for a follow-up appointment on 16-06-2022
+prescribed paracetamol medication as a painkiller.
+They are scheduled for a follow-up appointment on 16-06-2022.

 assistant notices John is at index 2.
-John Davis currently has 0 PastAppointment
+John Davis currently has 0 PastAppointments and no UpcomingAppointment.

 The values of John’s default details have been hidden in the above diagram.